Upcoming White House conference on food and health draws from Harvard Law food strategy blueprint.

 The two argue that the effects of these problems cannot be underestimated.
 “We know that that nutrition has an incredible impact on health,” said Garfield.
 “But not having an appropriate diet is the leading risk factor for death in the United States.”

 While no nongovernmental bodies are involved in the official planning of the conference, both Harvard Law programs have worked with organizations and coalitions across the country to submit recommendations to conference organizers.
-They will also be hosting an event on campus at which Harvard Law students can watch and discuss the White House conference livestream.
+They plan to host an event on campus at which Harvard Law students can watch and discuss the White House conference livestream.

 In addition, Leib would like to see the creation of a federal grant program to fund food recovery infrastructure in the states, covering such expenses as cold storage and transportation, as well as an updating of the tax laws governing food donations.
 “During COVID, people had lots of extra food, and they wanted to get it to those in need,” said Leib.